distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Asset futarchy here means a governance system where a proposal passes if conditional markets predict ASSET will be worth more if the proposal passes than if it fails.
 PASS-ASSET is ASSET in the world where the proposal passes.
 FAIL-ASSET is ASSET in the world where it fails.
 The mechanism need not mean inflating token supply to pay for the proposal; the important feature here is that relative conditional prices decide execution. +EV means a proposal increases expected ASSET value, and -EV means it decreases expected ASSET value.

-## Strategic Vagueness

-A proposer submits an underspecified proposal, then buys PASS-ASSET.

-The proposal has vague/missing value-relevant details: counterparties, scope, rationale, implementation plan or track record demonstration.

-Vagueness reduces participation.
-As with bad oracle resolution rules, ambiguity makes traders less willing to trade and can reduce liquidity.
-The proposer then bids up PASS-ASSET while skeptics hesitate to sell, not because they approve of the proposal, but because the missing details create adverse selection.

-The adverse selection matters because +EV proposers can rationally use vagueness too.
-A proposer with a good proposal may intentionally hide strong details, buy PASS-ASSET while skeptics underprice the proposal, then reveal those details later.
-That maximizes their decision-market trading returns.
-A -EV proposer can imitate the same pattern, making missing details look less damning and reducing the amount of capital willing to countertrade them.

-The weakness is that vagueness is cheap to imitate.
-If too many -EV proposals use it, traders should eventually treat vagueness as negative evidence.
-The strategy works only while "vague because valuable" remains plausible.

-## Disclosure-Window Optionality

-Decision selection bias arises because the market price decides whether the proposal executes.
-Asset futarchy wants a causal signal: would executing this proposal make ASSET worth more?
-But the market measures a correlation: in worlds where this proposal passes, is ASSET worth more than in worlds where it fails?

-A proposer can exploit the gap between those two questions by timing the proposal around unresolved information about the proposal itself.

-Example: a proposer asks the DAO to pay for a partnership, but the proposal is submitted before the partnership details have been disclosed.
-The details will be released during the TWAP window.
-If the details are strong, PASS-ASSET rises and the proposal passes.
-If the details are weak, PASS-ASSET falls and the proposal fails.
-The proposal can be -EV before the details are known, because most possible versions of the partnership are weak.
-But PASS-ASSET still looks good conditional on passing, because the proposal only passes in the subset of worlds where the released partnership details are strong.

-The problem is not that traders are irrational.
-They are correctly pricing the conditional branch they are in.
-The problem is that the decision market needed evidence about the proposal's causal effect before selection, but passage was selected for the favorable version of the proposal.[^dsb-informed-traders]

-This applies to both +EV and -EV proposals.
-For +EV proposals, it creates an incentive to add artificial uncertainty that resolves during the TWAP window, because unresolved upside can raise PASS-ASSET before the information is revealed.
-For -EV proposals, the same structure can make a bad proposal pass by selecting for the subset of worlds where favorable proposal-specific information arrives.

 ## Fail-Branch Sabotage

 The proposer commits to making the fail branch worse.